ncassereau/pictures-optimal-transport/README.md

 ### Without SLURM

-You can just launch the multiple scripts in the following order:
+You can just launch the multiple scripts in the following order (inside the `src/` folder):
 ```
 python3 transport.py
 python3 make_pics.py